ortus-docs/coldbox-docs/getting_started/getting_started.md

 >**Note** : However, you can use your own ColdFusion server setup as you see fit.
 We use CommandBox as everything is scriptable and fast!

 ### Download CommandBox
-You can download CommandBox from the official site and install in your preferred Operating System (Windows, Mac, *unix).
+You can download CommandBox from the official site: http://www.ortussolutions.com/products/commandbox#download and install in your preferred Operating System (Windows, Mac, *unix).
 CommandBox comes in two flavors:

 1. No Java Runtime (30mb)
 2. Embedded Runtime (80mb)